teresaibarra/texts/docs/index.md

 ## Longest Messages

-These were the longest messages we sent to each other.
+These were the longest messages we ever sent to each other.

-I hoped this would be something spicy like a long, drawn-out argument, but it turns out I just needed help with my homebrew configuration and he was geeking out about his philosophy meetup.
+In a way I hoped this would be something spicy like a long, drawn-out argument.
+But it turns out I just needed help with configuring Homebrew and he was geeking out about his philosophy meetup.

 <div class="grid grid-cols-2">
   <div class="card">
     <h2>Longest message from Teresa</h2>
-    <i>This seems to be terminal output from an incorrect homebrew installation of Python. <br /><br /></i>
+    <i>These seem to be warnings from terminal output due to issues in my Homebrew configuration. <br /><br /></i>
     <pre style="height: 80ex; overflow-y: scroll;">${longestMessages["Teresa Ibarra"]}</pre>
   </div>
   <div class="card">
     <h2>Longest message from him</h2>
-    <i>This is a list of questions that are posed for a philosophy meetup group he was attending. <br /><br /></i>
+    <i>This is a list of questions for a philosophy meetup group he was attending. <br /><br /></i>
     <pre>>${longestMessages["My ex"]}</pre>
   </div>
 </div>